 - In an attempt to Avoid The Dreaded G Rating, Sneakers has one of these.

 - Star Trek movies:

-- The Live-action parody movie of the above, Star Wreck, has one engineer, whose name actually qualifies: Fukov.
+- The Live-action parody movie of the above, Star Wreck: In the Pirkinning, has one engineer, whose name actually qualifies: Fukov.
 The way it's pronounced, it often sounds like "fuck off".